 A Growing Field in Rhode Island

-SLPs in Rhode Island have a number of options available to them ranging from schools to health-care providers.
-Outpatient clinics that feature the services of speech-language pathologists include:
+SLPs in Rhode Island have a number of career options available to them ranging from schools to healthcare providers.
+Outpatient clinics are also a major employer of SLPs in the state.
+A sampling of clinics that provide SLP services include:

 - Cranston: CBS Therapy